 Wellington City Guide

 1. Live Music

 There is always Live Music happening in Wellywood!
 Wellington hosts loads of gigs big and small.
-Many of the local bars have live bands playing, and international artists tend to head to the Westpac Stadium when they're in town.
-To check out up and coming gigs, grab a ‘Rip it Up’ guide from Base Wellington or check online: Rip it Up
+Many of the local bars have live bands playing, and international artists tend to head to the Sky Stadium (formerly known as Westpac Stadium) when they're in town.
+To check out up and coming gigs, grab a ‘Rip it Up’ guide in town (can normally be found in hotels, and holiday accommodation) or check online: Rip it Up

 2. National Tattoo Museum

-Located on 187 Vivian St in the city centre, Underground Arts is not only famous for its dedication to Maori Tattoo Art ‘Ta Moko,’ but a great place to get a tattoo.
+Located on 187 Vivian St in the city centre, Underground Arts is famous for its dedication to Maori Tattoo Art ‘Ta Moko,’ and is a great place to get a tattoo.
 The Museum is free and open 12:00pm – 5:30pm weekdays, open late until 8:00pm Fridays & Saturdays and closed Sundays.
 You will find albums of illustrations from across the globe, Maori tattoo history, tools & more.
 Entry is FREE!

 Cuba Street Night Markets are on every Friday 5:00pm – 11:00pm.
 Expect live performances, cheap international eats, fashion, arts & crafts, fortune tellers & more.

 Vintage clothing & accessories... amazing!
 Can be found on 143 Vivian Street in the city centre.